millarmcilwain/hangman-api/README.md

 ```
 POST /games/
 ```
 Making a POST request to this endpoint will create a new game and return the unique Game ID which is required for subsequent requests.
+Guesses may now be made on the returned Game ID.

 ## Checking game information